 PROACTIVE DATA PRIVACY & CYBERSECURITY (RISK MITIGATION) SERVICES

 Compliance counseling: The Lewis Brisbois Data Privacy & Cybersecurity Team assists clients in all business sectors to assess regulatory obligations and develop compliance programs to meet them.
 Our attorneys have expertise in a wide variety of state and federal regulatory statutes pertaining to data privacy and cybersecurity.
 These statutes include over 50 state and territorial data breach notification statutes, regulatory provisions in the communications, energy, financial, and healthcare sectors, and international data protection laws.
 These provisions include the Computer Fraud and Abuse Act (CFAA), the Fair Credit Reporting Act (FCRA), the Fair Debt Collection Practices Act (FDCPA), the Gramm Leach Bliley Act (GLBA), the Health Insurance Portability and Accountability Act (HIPAA) and its amendment, the Health Information Technology for Economic and Clinical Health Act (HITECH), the Stored Communications Act (SCA), the Telephone Consumer Protection Act (TCPA), and the E.U.
-Data Protection Directive.
+General Data Protection Regulation (GDPR).

 Cyber assessments: The Lewis Brisbois Data Privacy & Cybersecurity Team assists clients in all business sectors to assess their cyber preparedness through a process which is mapped to the National Institute of Standards and Technology Special Publication 800-53 Rev. 5, Security and Privacy Controls for Information Systems and Organizations, and if appropriate, Special Publication 800-171 Rev. 1, Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations.
 Lewis Brisbois attorneys have extensive knowledge of the critical security controls required by regulators to be enabled in information security systems, and we work with information technology and security personnel to enhance their organizational security posture and reduce information system vulnerabilities.